Quark clusters, QCD vacuum and the cosmological 7Li, Dark Matter and Dark Energy problems: Post-BBN Be destruction

-As explained later in \S \ref{sec:discussion}, the value of $\eta_{\rm G}$ can be lower (less gluonic energy shed by SQCs) while still solving the $^7$Li puzzle.
-This is because in addition to losing gluonic energy via LGB decay, SQCs will lose their QCD condensates so that if $\eta_{\rm DM, 0}\sim 5$ in today's universe\footnote{The subscript ``0" refers to values at redshift $z=0$.} then $\eta_{\rm DM, eG}$ must have been higher due to drainage (see first bullet point in \S \ref{sec:discussion}).
+As explained later in Section \ref{sec:discussion}, the value of $\eta_{\rm G}$ can be lower (less gluonic energy shed by SQCs) while still solving the $^7$Li puzzle.
+This is because in addition to losing gluonic energy via LGB decay, SQCs will lose more during the leakage of its QCD vacuum so that if $\eta_{\rm DM, 0}\sim 5$ in today's universe\footnote{The subscript ``0" refers to values at redshift $z=0$.} then $\eta_{\rm DM, eG}$ must have been higher due to leakage (see first bullet point in Section \ref{sec:discussion}).

+It is crucial to emphasize the requirement for a narrow band emission, preferably a mono-energetic photon source, in order to maximize the number of photo-dissociated $^7$Be nuclei (as described by Eq. (\ref{eq:reduction})).
+Without such a narrow emission, there would not be sufficient gluonic energy available from the SQCs - which serve as the Dark Matter (DM) in our model - to achieve the desired 2/3 reduction.
+In this context, the decay channel of LGBs presents an appealing mechanism for generating such a narrow emission (see Appendix \ref{appendix:LGBs}).
+The feasibility of this mechanism can be tested in ongoing experiments (as indicated in bullet point \#\ref{itemCBM} in Section \ref{sec:discussion}).